ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Are you tired of being insane, following a path you did not choose, being treated like an idiot or you don't matter?

+Did art and music get reduced to fucking irrelevant bullshit?

 Are you tired of war, manipulation and over competition?

 Are you tired of wasting time not dealing with real problems?

+Are you tired of a cultural link in your own home but you have no vote?
+While being told to look at problems within yourself?
+Like living in a pseudo polygamous marriage with an asshole who says tough shit?

+Are you tired of your good stuff being bought up and being thrown crap?

 **Lets Tax America For It.**